2sic/2sxc-docs/docs-src/pages/abyss/parts/look-up/index.md

 For example, when a Query is created, it may need to know the current PortalId or the current time, to properly filter/sort something.

-This is achieved through 2 special object types, the [](xref:ToSic.Eav.LookUp).ILookUp and [](xref:ToSic.Eav.LookUp).ILookUpEngine, both in the [](xref:ToSic.Eav.LookUp) namespace.
+This is achieved through 2 special object types, the [](xref:ToSic.Lib.LookUp.ILookUp) and [](xref:ToSic.Lib.LookUp.Engines.ILookUpEngine), both in the [](xref:ToSic.Lib.LookUp) namespace.